jychen1111/jychen1111.github.io/_pages/home.md

 </div>

 My name is Junyi Chen.
 I am currently a third-year master’s student at Shanghai Jiao Tong University, affiliated with the **[Center for Future Media & Human-Machine Communication](https://cfmhmc.github.io/)** in the School of Media and Communication, and advised by **[Prof. Yi Mou](https://cfmhmc.github.io/yimou.github.io/)**.
-My research centers on human–AI communication and examines AIGC, human-computer interaction, and broader media effects from social and political perspectives.
+My research centers on human-machine communication and examines AIGC, human-computer interaction, and broader media effects from social and political perspectives.
 My work has been published in leading SSCI journals such as *Technology in Society* and *Journal of Information Technology & Politics*.

 Outside academia, I am an avid live music enthusiast.
 Since 2023, I have attended around 70 live music shows.
 Tanya Chua is my favorite singer from Singapore, which is also the origin of my English name.